• Skip to primary navigation

 • Blanched Almond Flour - This is a low-carb flour and is the base of the recipe.

-• Sea Salt - Enhance flavor.
+• Sea Salt - Enhances flavor.

 • Baking Soda - For taste.

 • Sugar-Free Chocolate Chips - Small bursts of chocolate in the cookie dough recipe.
+Lily's and ChocZero are my favorite keto chocolate chip brands.

 • Melted Low-Carb Chocolate - optional, for drizzle